bhabtu/bhabtu/README.md

 - SparkSQL, PySpark, Hadoop, MapReduce
 - Web Systems, Database & Info Systems, Applied Machine Learning
 - Computational Linguistics, Speech Recognition & Synthesis

+🚀 At the moment, I'm reviewing by developing a range of Python projects, from data science and automation to web apps, games, and more.

 ---